czkwg8/Google-BBR/README.md

 If you found a warning was treated as an error,you may need to install gcc-4.9.

-After the installion,enable the module
+After the installion,enable the modules

     echo "net.core.default_qdisc=fq" >> /etc/sysctl.conf
     echo "net.ipv4.tcp_congestion_control=bbr" >> /etc/sysctl.conf
     sysctl -p